dawsh2/ADMF-PC/config.md

 ## Executive Summary

-This document outlines an upgrade path for your existing YAML-based trading strategy system to support regime-adaptive strategies and complex conditional logic while maintaining backward compatibility.
-The design emphasizes composability, allowing simple strategies to remain simple while enabling progressive complexity when needed.
+This document outlines a complete redesign of the YAML-based trading strategy system to support regime-adaptive strategies and complex conditional logic.
+The design prioritizes clean architecture and maintainability over backward compatibility, requiring migration of existing strategies to eliminate technical debt and enable robust future development.

 ## Core Design Principles

-### 1. **Backward Compatibility**
+### 1. **Clean Architecture First**
-Your existing indicator-based strategies continue to work without modification.
-The system recognizes strategy types based on structure, not explicit type declarations.
+Legacy patterns and backward compatibility are explicitly rejected to prevent technical debt accumulation.
+All existing strategies must be migrated to the new system, ensuring new developers learn correct patterns from day one.

 ### 2. **Recursive Composability**
 Every strategy, regardless of complexity, implements the same interface.
 Complex strategies are built by composing simpler strategies, creating a fractal architecture where any strategy can contain any other strategy type.

 ### 3. **Centralized Feature Computation**
-The existing centralized computation system (where `sma(5)` is computed once and shared) extends naturally to regime detectors and conditional evaluators.
+The centralized computation system (where `sma(5)` is computed once and shared) extends to regime detectors and conditional evaluators, with strict validation ensuring all required features are available.

-### 4. **Progressive Complexity**
+### 4. **Progressive Enhancement**
 Users can start with simple indicator lists and gradually add regime detection, conditions, or decision trees only where needed.
+Configurations can evolve from simple to complex without structural rewrites.

 ## Strategy Type Hierarchy